Shirobako: The Movie: Theatrical

 Shirobako: The Movie was released in Japan on February 29, 2020.
 It was previously scheduled to be released in March 2020.
 The remastered version of the film was released in seven theaters in Japan on August 28, 2020.
 Eleven Arts released the film in North America on August 10, 2021, with its premiere screening event in the United States featuring a recap of Shirobako.
 As part of Scotland Loves Anime 2021, the film was screened in Glasgow on October 1 and in Edinburgh on October 17.

 Home media

-U-NEXT exclusively streamed Shirobako: The Movie from December 5, 2020, to January 4, 2021.
+U-Next exclusively streamed Shirobako: The Movie from December 5, 2020, to January 4, 2021.
 The film was released on Blu-ray and DVD in Japan on January 8, 2021.
 The Blu-ray deluxe edition is bundled with a bonus booklet, the simplified reduced version of Air Amphibious Assault Ship SIVA Thank You Book, and CDs containing the film's soundtrack and insert songs and the two newly-recorded audio dramas.
 The film became available for rent through streaming services in Japan on February 8, 2021, and began its unlimited streaming on January 25, 2022.
+Infinite's YouTube channel streamed the film from April 1 to May 7, 2023.

 Shout!
 Factory released the film digitally and on Blu-ray and DVD combo pack in the United States and Canada on December 7, 2021; it was previously scheduled to be released on October 26.
 The film began streaming on Crunchyroll on December 22, 2022.